How Community Paramedics Rescue People from San Diego’s Streets

 Buddy is a kind man.
 He is the type of person who asks how you and “the team” are doing, and he mentions the community paramedics by name.
 In his new facility, he tells jokes to other residents and laments about how they “never get it.”
 He is happy and has achieved a better quality of life.

 San Diego’s Community Paramedic Pilot Project is one of 12 now operating in California.
 The projects are testing six different models of community paramedicine.
 On September 22, community paramedics from all over California will gather in San Diego to discuss best practices and lessons learned under the California EMSA Pilot Project.
-The EMSA website hosts an introduction to the project, fact sheet (PDF), and community paramedicine report (PDF).
+The EMSA website hosts an introduction to the project and fact sheet (PDF).
 Read a case study of the Community Paramedicine Pilot Project currently underway in Stanislaus County.

 Watch this video to learn more about community paramedicine.